mgarin/weblaf/README.md

 Advantages
 ----------

+- Fully styleable and customizeable through themes and code
-- Simple and stylish cross-platform default theme
+- Multiple predefined cross-platform UI themes
-- Lots of useful custom Swing components
+- Wide set of custom popular components for Swing
-- Fully styleable through settings, painters and custom skins
 - Language, settings, hotkey, tooltip and other custom managers
-- Various Swing and general utilities for many possible cases
+- Swing and general utilities for many possible cases
-- Full support for RTL components orientation
+- RTL orientation support for basic Swing and custom WebLaF components

+Also WebLaF project is...

+- A mix of Swing L&F, components and utilities
+- Fully open-source, without any exceptions
+- Constantly growing and being improved
+- Open for any suggestions

 You can find more information about the library on official site:<br>
 http://weblookandfeel.com